contagon/handbook/handbook/9-relief-society.md

 #### 9.2.2.1 Ministering

 Ministering is caring for others as the Savior would.
 Sisters receive ministering assignments from the Relief Society presidency.
-For more information, see [21](21-ministering.md).
+For more information, see [chapter 21](21-ministering.md).

 #### 9.2.2.2 Short-Term Needs